 Yes.
-The Science and Food Campus is exclusively aimed at 1st year baccalaureate students.
+The Science and Food Campus is exclusively aimed at 1st and 2nd year baccalaureate students.

 English is very important in science, and it is the only vehicular language used during the program.
 Therefore, it is an essential point for the selection and absolutely necessary to attend BIYSC.

 - Date of birth between January 1st 2003 and December 31st 2005.

 - Good academic record, which must be accompanied by an eagerness and motivation to participate in the program.
 We are looking for talented and curious young people who, apart from having good academic results, have a genuine interest for scientific research.

 - Good command of English language.

 - Intention to pursue a career in science.

 - Commitment to take the most of the opportunities offered by the programme.